Migration and interoperability guidance for organizations using Teams together with Skype for Business

 Move-CsUsercompletes, assign TeamsOnly mode to that user using either PowerShell or the Teams Admin Center.
 For more details see Move users between on-premises and cloud.
 For more details on meeting migration, see Using the Meeting Migration Service (MMS).

-To use Teams Phone System features with Teams, users must be in TeamsOnly mode (i.e., homed in Skype for Business Online and upgraded to Teams), and they must either be configured for Microsoft Phone System Direct Routing (which allows you to use Phone System with your own SIP trunks and SBC) or have an Office 365 Calling Plan.
+To use Microsoft Phone System with Teams, users must be in TeamsOnly mode (i.e., homed in Skype for Business Online and upgraded to Teams), and they must either be configured for Microsoft Phone System Direct Routing (which allows you to use Phone System with your own SIP trunks and SBC) or have an Office 365 Calling Plan.
 Microsoft Phone System Direct Routing is not supported in Islands mode.

 Interop and migration are managed based on “coexistence mode” using TeamsUpgradePolicy.
 Co-existence modes provide a simple, predictable experience for end users as organizations transition from Skype for Business to Teams.
 For an organization moving to Teams, the TeamsOnly mode is the final destination for each user, though not all users need to be assigned TeamsOnly (or any mode) at the same time.
 Prior to users reaching TeamsOnly mode, organizations can use any of the Skype for Business modes (SfBOnly, SfBWithTeamsCollab, SfBWithTeamsCollabAndMeetings) to ensure predictable communication between users who are TeamsOnly and those who aren’t yet.